Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 You can create two types of release schedules: a regular interval schedule and an explicit schedule.

--  Use a regular interval schedule to release an equal amount of GTU to a recipient at regular intervals.
+-  Use a :ref:`regular interval schedule <multisig-schedule-regular>`. to release an equal amount of GTU to a recipient at regular intervals.

--  Use an explicit schedule if you want the intervals between releases to be of different lengths, and if you want to be able to release different amounts of GTU to the recipient at each interval.
+-  Use an :ref:`explicit schedule <multisig-schedule-explicit>` if you want the intervals between releases to be of different lengths, and if you want to be able to release different amounts of GTU to the recipient at each interval.

 Prerequisites
 =============